stormchaserroleplaying/stormchaserroleplaying.github.io/DarkAges/Equipment/Weapons/index.md

 ### Prestigious
 A sweord is not merely a death-dealing weapon, but a potent symbol of leadership, social status and ancestral leadership.
 A character who carries a sweord commands basic respect from any freefolk, granting advantage on Charisma (Persuasion) and Charisma (Intimidation) checks at the GM's discretion.

+## Fine Weapons
+A fine weapon gains a +1 bonus to all damage rolls and adds an additional point of Splendour to the bearer.
+A fine weapon is typically worth its usual price, plus an additional 240 pence.
+Exceptionally fine weapons may be worth even more and grant even more Splendour.
+However, fine weapons are rare as only a master smith can make one.

 ##### Simple Melee Weapons

 | Name | Cost | Damage | Properties | Str/Dex | Weight |